BoBbY-Pal/2D-Platformer-Game/README.md

 # 2D-Platformer-Game
-The 2D platformer game to be forked something like mario its a clean repo made for LTS version
+This is the game that i'm currently working on, This is 2D platformer game called "The Explorer" its a clean repo made for LTS version.